 Quinoa is one of my go-to grains for its standout nutrition profile and quick cooking time.
 It's also incredibly versatile and can take on any flavor profile you throw its way.
 Though to really reap the most out of this pseudo-grain, it's important to nail down the cooking method.
 Yes, it's extremely simple and straight-forward, but there are a couple tricks to amplify its awesomeness:

-Lastly, allow the quinoa to steam in the pan after it’s cooked to help absorb any remaining traces of liquid and plump up.
+Steam quinoa in the pan after it's cooked to help absorb any remaining traces of liquid and plump up.
 I usually let it sit in the pan for 10 minutes before fluffing it with a fork and serving.

 - ½ cup raw cashews

 - 3 Tbsp. fresh chopped cilantro, plus more for garnish

 - 1 red bell pepper, thinly sliced

 - ½ red onion, thinly sliced